“Nonprofits are years behind innovation.”

 “Unless you’re in technology, you don’t get technology.”

 We’ve all heard it all before.
 People both inside and outside our space are quick to jump on nonprofits for a perceived lack of innovation.
-Nonprofit budgets are smaller, organizations run leaner, and you often can’t make the kinds of large-scale investments in software, infrastructure and data management as other, more consumer-focused companies.
+Nonprofit and association budgets are smaller, organizations run leaner, and you often can’t make the kinds of large-scale investments in software, infrastructure and data management as other, more consumer-focused companies.

 But things are changing, and (as you know) they’re changing fast.
 Cloud-based apps, smartphones and the Internet of Things have made technology more accessible than ever and more often than not we’re hearing from organizations who are no longer struggling with a lack of technology – they have too much.
 Your Meetings team is on one platform for event registration.
 Marketing is on another for email campaigns.
 Sales is tracking prospects somewhere else.
 And Membership has to keep track of everyone in a database – but Finance uses a specific accounting software for balancing the books.
 And for some reason, another team is tracking everything on a series of spreadsheets.

 Your organization has invaluable customer data and actionable insights – spread across disparate systems.
 Your IT team is overwhelmed with internal requests to generate reports, upload data, merge records, clean up bad data.
 Why can’t all of these applications just talk to each other?

 Your organization needs a single source of truth for your data, but you also need the flexibility to allow your teams to use their specialized best-of-breed tools.
 Now, building connections between different systems can be hard to accomplish with a traditional architecture.
 The legacy approach of creating direct connections between unrelated touchpoints is simply too complex.
 Microservices, IoT devices, business SaaS applications and databases (legacy or not) might operate on different business logic and may not have been built to work together.